kubernetes/kompose/docs/user-guide.md

 For Windows, there is also `credsStore` which is `wincred`.
 Technically it will fail on authentication as macOS does, but you can try the approach above like macOS too.

+### Custom Build and Push
+If you want to customize the build and push processes and use another containers solution than Docker, Kompose offers you the possibility to do that.
+You can use `--build-command` and `--push-command` flags to achieve that.

+e.g: `kompose -f convert --build-command 'whatever command --you-use' --push-command 'whatever command --you-use'`

 ## Docker Compose Versions

 Kompose supports Docker Compose versions: 1, 2 and 3.
 We have limited support on versions 2.1 and 3.2 due to their experimental nature.